 The importance of providing for our family was firmly cemented by Jesus on the cross.
 In John 19:26-27, we read, “When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, “Woman, behold, your son!”
 Then he said to the disciple, “Behold, your mother!”
 And from that hour the disciple took her to his own home.”
 Jesus didn’t say many things on the cross, but He chose to speak to Mary and John at that moment, which shows us the importance of this statement.
 At this time in her life, Mary is already a widow and with Jesus nearing his death, it was a priority for Him to ensure she would be cared for.
 While she had other sons, up to the crucifixion we are not told that Jesus’ brothers were believers.
 John is understood to be a nephew of Mary through his mother, Salome, Mary’s sister.
 While even unbelieving family members would likely take care of Mary, Jesus made a point to entrust the care of his mother to a believing family member He knew would complete the job.
 We should fulfill our duty as family members just the same.

 2. The Poor – The Bible is consistent throughout on the importance of caring for the poor.
+As we just read, this primary responsibility falls onto the family, but then extends to the family of the local church.
+However, our duty to the poor extends beyond the doors of the church.
 Here is a sampling of a few verses that stress our role in the process:

 - Proverbs 28:27 – “Whoever gives to the poor will not want, but he who hides his eyes will get many a curse.”